Cyber Attacks Happen Every 11 Seconds

 5. IoT Attacks

 As mentioned, IoT devices have become increasingly popular.
 The most vulnerable devices include laptops, computers, smartphones, tablets, networked cameras, and streaming video devices.
 Endpoints to these devices are just under 6 billion, which increases vulnerabilities.
+So, you need to start by deploying endpoint security best practices.

 IoT devices are effectively low-hanging fruit and pose immediate concerns for a variety of reasons: